WieeRd/cryptoPAN-rs/README.md

-# cryptoPAN-rs
+# cryptoPAn-rs

-`cryptoPAN-rs` is a Rust version of the Crypto-PAn (Prefix-preserving Anonymization) algorithm.
+`cryptoPAn-rs` is a Rust version of the Crypto-PAn (Prefix-preserving Anonymization) algorithm.
 It offers a fast, secure, and scalable network traffic analysis and privacy protection solution.
 The Crypto PAn algorithm, allows for the prefix-preserving anonymization of IP addresses, ensuring that the anonymized addresses maintain the same prefix as the original addresses for any given prefix length, which is crucial for network analysis tasks.
 You can refer to the [Wikipedia page](https://en.wikipedia.org/wiki/Crypto-PAn).

 ## Backend